Mstepniak48201/vanilla-js-adventures/event_handling/event_propagation.md

 [ ] The onclick event should bubble up from the child elements.
 To test this, there should be a 1 second delay when bubbling.
 So if the user clicks "P," the P element should change from Blue to Yellow, and then it should take 1 second before DIV changes to Magenta, and 1 more second after that until FORM changes to Cyan.

-2. Understanding Capturing
+2. Capturing

-- Criteria
-1. Only use vanilla html, css, javascript.
-No external libraries, frameworks, or languages.
-2. No experimental features.
-Cross-browser support is a priority.
-3. Avoid using html select.
-Make it pretty.

-Write a site in HTML, CSS and JavaScript that:
+- Make a site in HTML, CSS, and JavaScript that:

-[ ] Contains three empty boxes, centered on the page

-[ ] Contains a dropdown menu that contains three items: Red, Yellow, and Blue.
+[ ] Contains a card
-  [ ] Each item should have an onclick attribute that, when clicked, changes an attached box to Red, Yellow, or Blue.

-[ ] Using capture set to true in an event listener, the dropdown/modal logic should run before any of the other click handlers.
-If the user clicks outside of the dropdown/modal, the dropdown/modal should close.
+[ ] Within the card, contains a button.

+- When a user clicks the button, the event should be read by the document first, then handled by the card (console.log("event handled by card") and *then* handled by the button (console.log("event handled by button"))